Note: The Escort Redline EX and Valentine One (first generation) have been discontinued. See reviews of the latest detectors.

 The small OLED display is used by other Escorts including the Redline EX.
 It's densely packed with images and tiny text.
 Although colorful and capable of displaying graphics, the OLED unfortunately lacks the visual punch of an LED.
 As a consequence, on sunny days the display can get washed out by the sun.

-The Max 360c's LED directional arrows remain distinct in sunlight and the audible alerts are equally effective warnings.
+The Redline 360c's LED directional arrows remain distinct in sunlight and the audible alerts are equally effective warnings.

-Unlike the V1, the Max 360c has GPS and Auto Learn, same as the Escort Redline EX.
-This allows it to recognize and lock out nuisance signals automatically after passing them on multiple occasions.
+Unlike the V1, the Redline 360c has GPS and Auto Learn, same as the Escort Redline EX.
+This allows the detector to recognize and automatically lock out nuisance signals after passing them a few times.
+Escort patented this feature and to avoid infringement, other manufacturers require the driver to perform the task manually.
+They also limit the number of locked-out locations—200 for Radensos; only 100 for Unidens.

 - Good range on X and K bands